mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ```bash
 $ git clone https://github.com/mvysny/vok-helloword-app
 ```
-If you don't, you can simply download the application as a zip file from GitHub https://github.com/mvysny/vok-helloword-app/archive/master.zip
+If you don't have Git, you can simply download the application as a zip file from GitHub: [https://github.com/mvysny/vok-helloword-app/archive/master.zip](https://github.com/mvysny/vok-helloword-app/archive/master.zip).

 After you create the blog application, switch to its folder: